tomhjp/gh-action-jira-create/README.md

 # gh-action-jira-create

-Use [GitHub actions](https://docs.github.com/en/actions) to create a Jira ticket with customisable fields.
+Use [GitHub actions](https://docs.github.com/en/actions) to create Jira tickets whenever an issue or pull request is created.
+Supports arbitrary additional fields in the API call to Jira.

 ## Authentication